Free Website Content - Blog and RSS Feed Etiquette

 What does off the record really mean?

-something "off the record" do not report about it, post
+told something off the record do not report about it,

 What exactly is copywritten?

-US and many other countriesm, even if the creator does not
+the US and many other countriesm, even if the creator

-apply for a copyright, the creative works are protected
+does not apply for a copyright, the creative works are

-by the copyright laws the moment the creative work is created.
+protected by the copyright laws the moment the creative

-Unless the creator waives those rights, the creative cannot
+work is created.
+Unless the creator waives those rights,

-be reproduced or modified without the creators permission.
+the creative cannot be reproduced or modified without

 view point on any controversial items.
 Let your readers